 Although the exact cause of cystic acne is not clear, hormones called androgens play a part.
 When you’re a teenager, androgens increase.
 This creates changes in your skin that can result in clogged pores.
 Also, if one of your parents had severe cystic acne, you have a greater chance of having it.

-“Cystic acne can damage your skin and your self esteem,” says Dr. Lauren Snitzer, a board-certified dermatologist at U.S. Dermatology Partners of Houston – Sugar Land.
+“Cystic acne can damage your skin and your self-esteem,” says Dr. Lauren Snitzer, a board-certified dermatologist at U.S. Dermatology Partners Sugar Land.
 “Thankfully, there are many treatment options that can help restore your skin and your confidence.”

 What Is the Treatment for Cystic Acne?